EDUCBA Logo

 Below is the parameter description syntax of MongoDB Import:

-• User name: This is defined as username which we have used while importing data from the file.
+• User name: This is defined as the username which we have used while importing data from the file.

-• Port no: This is defined as port no. of database server which we have used while importing data from the file.
+• Port no: This is known as the “port number” of the database server, which is specified when importing data from a file into MongoDB.

 How Import Command works in MongoDB?

-We have used following options with mongoimport command in MongoDB at the time of importing data into the collection.
+We have used the following options with mongoimport command in MongoDB when importing data into the collection.

 • Database name